michelin/kafkactl/README.md

 ## Delete

-This command allows you to delete a resource.
+The `delete` command allows you to delete a resource.

-Deleting a resource is permanent and instantaneous.
-There is no coming back after deleting it.
-- if the topic contained data, this data is lost.
-- if the ACL was associated to live/running user, the user will instantly lose access to the resource.
+Please note that the resources are deleted instantly and cannot be recovered once deleted.
+Any data or access associated with the resource is permanently lost.

 ```console
 Usage: kafkactl delete [-hvV] [--dry-run] [-n=<optionalNamespace>] ([<resourceType> <name>] | [[-f=<file>] [-R]])